thesheff17/smtc/README.rst

 ************
 Introduction
 ************
-This will attempt to teach you how to program in python.
+This will teach you how to program in python.

 *****************
 python 2.7.x vs 3.x